Impact of population size on early adaptation in rugged fitness landscapes: Results

 How does the time needed to reach the first peak depend on $N$ in $LK$ landscapes with $L=3$ and $K=1$?
 First, the ensemble mean length $\left\langle\bar{\ell}\right\rangle$, defined as the mean number of mutation fixations before the first peak is reached, decreases before saturating as $N$ increases, see \cref{fig:t_and_l_vs_N}(a).
 Indeed, when $N$ increases, the walk becomes more and more biased toward increasing fitness.
 Conversely, the ensemble mean time $\left\langle \bar{t}\right\rangle$, defined as the mean number of mutation events (fixing or not) before the first peak is reached, increases with $N$, see \cref{fig:t_and_l_vs_N}(b).
 Indeed, many mutations are rejected for large $N$.
 Moreover, at a given $s_{ij}$, fixation probabilities (\cref{eq:moran} and \cref{eq:transition_proba_wf}) decrease as $N$ increases.
 Note that for $Ns_{ij}\gg 1$ and $s_{ij}\ll 1$, the limit of \cref{eq:moran} is $s_{ij}$ while that of \cref{eq:transition_proba_wf} is $2s_{ij}$, explaining why the large-$N$ limit of $\left\langle \bar{t}\right\rangle$ is about twice larger for the Moran than for the Wright-Fisher walk.
+Note that, more generally, a factor of 2 differs between the diffusion limits of the fixation probabilities of the Moran and the Wright-Fisher models.
+It arises from a difference in the variance in offspring number~\cite{ewens1979}.
 Finally, since mutations occur proportionally to $N$, the actual time needed by the population to reach the first peak is proportional to $\left\langle \bar{t}\right\rangle/N$, which decreases with $N$, see \cref{fig:t_and_l_vs_N}(c).